zabooh/goertzel/readme.md

 All Source codes are in plain C and should run on every 32 bit machine with GCC style compiler.

-whith the followingf macro the float implementaion would be used, but this would overlaod the realtime conditions by approx. factor 6.
+whith the following macro the float implementaion would be used, but this would overlaod the realtime conditions by approx. factor 6.
 So this can only be used in STREAM_DATA mode.

     //#define USE_FLOAT_GOERTZEL

 If you don#t trust the ADC values for any reason or to check the Signal processing, you can use an artificial signal from an internal wavetable:

     //#define USE_ARTIFICIAL_SIGNAL

 Whith the following macro you can choose the threshhold at what level a frequency is detected:

     #define SIGNAL_SCALE_THRESHOLD 1.4

+in __firmware/src/goertzel.h__ you'll find some parameters.
+The most interesting one is FREQUENCY.
+It defines the "resonance" frequency of the goertzel.
+The function Goertzel_i_Init() allows to calcute the coefficienst during runtime.
+This allow to reconfigre the Goertzel all the time.

+The  DAMPING_FACTOR  allows to let the Goertzel output go down by otself, otherwise it would accumulate the result allways up.

+    // Define constants
+    #define BLOCK_SIZE            512    // Size of the data block to process
+    #define SAMPLERATE          50000    // Sampling rate in Hz
+    #define FREQUENCY           10000    // Target frequency to detect
+    #define GOERTZEL_THRESHOLD   2000    // start threshold for detection
+    #define DAMPING_FACTOR      0.995    // Damping factor to prevent overflow
+    #define WINDOW_SIZE             1    // Window size for resetting accumulators

 ## Downloading and building the application